-- Purchasing Committee: committee with which the process of purchasing goods and services of the CES University was regulated and in which it seeks to make the most appropriate decisions as well as carry out the respective follow-up.
+- Purchasing Committee: committee with which the process of purchasing goods and services of CES University was regulated and which seeks to make the most appropriate decisions as well as carry out the respective follow-up.

 - Infrastructure Committee: it seeks to guarantee the success of infrastructure projects and that there are collegiate decisions based on the interests of the University Community.

 - Institutional Committee for Intellectual and Editorial Property: it will ensure that the knowledge produced in all scientific, artistic, technological, technical and academic activities enjoys the protection and recognition that intellectual property grants to all the subjects involved in them.
 In addition, they must study and approve the edition of books at CES University and define and modify the publishing policies of the works.

 - International Relations Committee: it is a means of supporting the work of the Global Affairs Office of the University, taking into account that the objective of this Office must be to support the teaching, research and extension of the institution, which is why, it is necessary to have the different opinions and contributions of those who lead each of these axes (Director of Research, Head of Extension, Academic Director), as well as who leads the administrative part (President) of the University and those with more experience in the area of internationalization (former Heads of International Relations).